Best Lightweight Travel Charging Kit 2026: Minimalist Packing Guide

 With a 45W charger (like MOMAX's single-port output):

-That 35W difference matters when time is short.
+That 25W difference on the laptop—and the real fast-charge on the phone—matters when time is short.

 Specifications